huangli712/ZenGui/docs/src/usage.md

 ## Save configure files

 Well, if every parameters is correctly setup.
 Now we can try to generate the configuration file and save it.

+At first, please make sure that the window for the code is activated (on front of any other windows).
+This is quite important.

+Second, please click the menu *File -> Save*.